 Who hasn’t experienced this?
 At the beginning of the year, you sit down together as a family and spread out your contractually regulated vacation days over the year.
 However, this inflexible planning often does not fit in with a flexible life.
 Especially urgently needed short breaks are often not taken into consideration with respect to the remaining vacation and possibly missing days off at Christmastime.
-There are discussions about how many days can transfer into the next year and when vacation may or can be forfeited.
+There are discussions about how many days can transfer into the next year.
+Also when vacation may or can be forfeited is taken into consideration.
 Everything is calculated, pushed around, and pocketed.
 Sometimes things can get very tight.
 This system, which has been practiced for decades, is based on the assumption that employees only show up for work because they cannot currently take vacation.
 But can this be the basis for motivation, passion, and personal goals?

 What happens if you question this idea?
 What happens if everyone in the team can take as much vacation as they want/need?

 At Peerox, we believe that managing performance by monitoring working hours and attendance makes no sense at all.
 Whether someone is on vacation, takes flextime, exclusively puts their feet up in the home office, or spends their office day on Facebook is completely irrelevant in the end.
 The end result of the work is rarely related to the hours worked.
 On the contrary, taking regular breaks, recharging the battery, and then really stepping on the gas with the team can result not only in greater satisfaction and health, but also in greater efficiency.

 To take this meaningless pressure off every Peer at Peerox, we’ve introduced unlimited paid vacation.
 This means every Peer can take as much vacation as he or she wants.
 There are just a few rules to follow: